hoytpr/git-beginner/index.md

 Click on this link to [Clean Git for maintainers and beginners](https://hoytpr.github.io/git_beginner/Maintaining-for-beginners-narrative1).

+Click on this link for a beginner-beginner maintainer's [detailed protocol]((https://hoytpr.github.io/git_beginner/One-detailed-protocol-for-beginners) (updated!).

 As we get suggestions, I plan to compile them in a single document so that problems and solutions are easy to see in one place.
 That document will be the [Suggestions-corrections-tips-and-tricks](https://hoytpr.github.io/git_beginner/Suggestions-corrections-tips-and-tricks) document.

 [Motivations and Disclaimers](https://hoytpr.github.io/git_beginner/motivations_and_disclaimers)